zuozhenggh/learning-library/developer-library/microservices-with-oracleaq/Lab0/setup.md

   **Introduction**

-  In this lab, we will provision and setup the resources to execute microservices in your tenancy.
+  In this lab, we will provision and setup the resources to execute Oracle AQ in your tenancy.

   Estimated Time: 5 minutes